Connected Mode

 Closest branch

 and the branch by the count of commits.
 The closest branch will be kept.
-In case the number of commits is the same for two or more branches and the main branch is among them, it will be preferred; else the tie will be broken with a random choice (from the list of equidistance branches).
+In case the number of commits is the same for two or more branches and the main branch is among them, it will be preferred; otherwise, the tie will be broken with a random choice (from the list of equidistance branches).

 Default to main branch

 All other cases will default to the branch marked as "main" on the server.
-For example, if there is an error in reading the branch, or if there is no Git repo, SonarLint will default to the main branch.
+For example, if there is an error in reading the branch, or if there is no Git repo, SonarQube for IDE will default to the main branch.

 Long and short-lived branches

-When using Connected Mode with SonarCloud, issues on short-lived branches are not synchronized.
-When an issue is marked in SonarCloud accepted or false positive on a short-lived branch, SonarLint will still show that issue in the IDE.
+When using Connected Mode with SonarQube Cloud, issues on short-lived branches are not synchronized.
+When an issue is marked in SonarQube Cloud accepted or false positive on a short-lived branch, SonarQube for IDE will still show that issue in the IDE.

-SonarQube does not distinguish between long- and short-lived branches therefore, all issue resolutions are recognized.
+SonarQube Server does not distinguish between long- and short-lived branches therefore, all issue resolutions are recognized.

 PR analysis synchronization